ErwanBarbedor/PlumeScript/readme.md

 end

 // And you can call it...
 Anyway you like!
-$complex(foo, bar, optn: baz, ?flag) // in call, ?flag is a sugar for flag: $true
+$complex(quill, wing, optn: bird, ?flag) // in call, ?flag is a sugar for flag: $true

 @complex(?flag)
-    - bar
+    - quill
-    - foo
+    - wing
-    optn: baz
+    optn: bird
 end

-@complex(foo, optn: baz, ?flag)
+@complex(quill, optn: bird, ?flag)
-    bar // content, if text, is send as last positionnal argument end
+    wing // content, if text, is send as last positionnal argument end
 ```